Little Tokyo, Los Angeles: Post World War II

-Following the War, many previous Japanese residents returned to Little Tokyo to continue managing businesses by purchasing Bronzeville business leases.
-Albeit smaller, a commercial core still managed to exist in Little Tokyo.
+Following the War many previous Japanese residents returned to Little Tokyo to continue managing businesses by purchasing the Bronzeville business leases.
+Albeit smaller, a commercial core still managed to exist there.
 Due to lack of housing in Little Tokyo, many Japanese Americans returning from the camps moved into apartments and boarding houses in the neighborhoods surrounding downtown Los Angeles.
-Notably, Boyle Heights, just east of Little Tokyo, had a large Japanese American population in the 1950s (as it had before the internment) until the arrival of Mexican and Latino immigrants replaced most of them.
-The post-war Japanese-American population in Little Tokyo had become only one-third of its pre-war population.
+Notably Boyle Heights, just east of Little Tokyo, had a large Japanese American population in the 1950s (as it had before the internment) until the arrival of Mexican and Latino immigrants replaced most of them.
+The post-war Japanese-American population in Little Tokyo had become only one-third of its pre-war figure.

-Many Issei and Nisei who had previously owned large businesses or were heavily involved in agriculture now returned with little resources to work in civil service or other simple jobs.
-Concurrently, a large redevelopment plan was put in place to be enacted in the early 1950s, but due to a lack of state funding and wealth in the Japanese-American community following three years of internment, the plan fell to stagnation.
+Many Issei and Nisei who had previously owned large businesses or were heavily involved in agriculture now returned with few resources to work in civil service or other simple jobs.
+Concurrently a large redevelopment plan was put in place to be enacted in the early 1950s, but due to lacks in state funding and wealth in the Japanese-American community following three years of internment the plan fell into stagnation.

 Following the construction there of the Los Angeles Police Department headquarters in 1953, Little Tokyo's commercial area shrunk by one fourth from its original size.
 1,000 residents were displaced to other parts of Los Angeles.
 The current site of Parker Center, the LAPD's former headquarters, was the original site of the Nishi Hongwanji Buddhist Temple.
 The south edge of the block where Parker Center stands was part of the First Street business strip of shops.
 The warehouses and new condominiums to the east of Little Tokyo were once residential areas of the district.

 Similar urban development would continue in the 1960s and 1970s, further shrinking the extent of the coverage of Little Tokyo.